dfavenfre/Bike-Sharing-Demand-Prediction/README.md

 ```

-VISUALIZATION WITH OPTUNA
+HYPERPARAMETER TUNING AND VISUALIZATION WITH OPTUNA

 Optuna is an automatic hyperparameter optimization software framework, particularly designed for machine learning.
-It features an imperative, define-by-run style user API.
-Both we use Optuna for finding best parameters and score and for visualising the importance and relations and which values of them useing more and getting better result.
+We used Optuna both for finding best parameters and score and for visualising the importance and relations and which values of them useing more and getting better and faster result.

-As result of LightGBM Regression analysis, We can see
+As result of LightGBM Regression analysis, You can see different types of visualization of hyperparameters:

 <img width="1105" alt="Screenshot 2023-04-17 at 20 00 37" src="https://user-images.githubusercontent.com/116746888/232557638-bb7107f5-637d-40e5-b477-7de98198e81f.png">